Measuring End-to-End Flow

 The Scaled Agile Framework (SAFe®) describes three measurement domains for measuring business agility and how well the organization is progressing toward the portfolio, large solution, ART, and Agile team’s business and technical objectives.
 The three domains are outcomes, competency and flow.

-As a flow-based system, SAFe® recommends using the five metrics in the Flow Framework created by Mik Kersten, plus a sixth metric called Flow Predictability.
+As a flow-based system, SAFe® recommends using the five value stream metrics in the Flow Framework created by Mik Kersten, plus a sixth metric called Flow Predictability.

 Incorporating Flow Metrics in OKRs

 Many organizations currently use OKRs — Objectives and Key Results — to drive desired business outcomes.
 Yet while it’s pretty straightforward to set KRs for business results, it’s proven much more difficult to cascade them to software delivery teams.
 Business KRs are not meaningful enough to help technology teams and individuals prioritize and improve their daily work.
-That is where Flow Metrics can help.
+That is where Flow Metrics, or value stream metrics can help.

 Flow Metrics can be used as KRs that measure end-to-end value delivery, tied to actual capacity.
 Improvements to flow will enable the organization to achieve targeted business results, hence Value Stream OKRs focused on accelerating flow will motivate teams to apply resources to their bottlenecks.